 Post address on job site visible from street - if not posted, this will delay your inspections.

-Light and Power will inspect temporary power sets after a meter socket can, disconnect, and ground fault protected receptacles are placed on the building site.
+Temporary power sets will be inspected after a meter socket can, disconnect, and ground fault protected receptacles are placed on the building site.

 Footing Inspection: This is done after the excavation is complete, all vegetation removed, footing has been formed and any reinforcing steel is installed and tied in place with all corners bent, but prior to the placement of concrete.
 Any prescribed below-grade insulation must also be in place.
 Please do not back fill any excavation with stone, sand, or other material without the Inspector's prior approval.
 If "fill" is encountered an Engineer designed footing shall be required.
 Note: Portable toilet facilities are required on the job site.